 - Helped reduce fertilizer loss by an average of 25% on 750,000 acres across the U.S. while maintaining or increasing crop yields.

-Now, EDF and partners have used this knowledge to create a Farmer Network Manual for agricultural practitioners interested in conducting their own on-farm research.
+Now, EDF and partners have used this knowledge to create a Farmer Network Manual [PDF] for agricultural practitioners interested in conducting their own on-farm research.

 NutrientStar is an independent, science-based program that reviews the performance of commercially available fertilizer management tools.